Lost and Found Pets

 Tips for finding a lost pet:

 First things first.
 Call us.
 Please call (207) 985-3244 as soon as you suspect your pet is missing.
 We keep a detailed log of missing animals and compare each incoming animal to that log in hopes of a reunion.
+The phones open at 8 am or you can leave a voicemail during the night and call back in the morning.

 We also encourage frequent visits to the shelter while your pet is missing.